NalinDalal/NalinDalal/README.md

 # Hi there! 👋, I'm Nalin

-<!add an image with your name, social media handles or something about yourself>

 I'm Nalin, a Software Dev & Student passionate about Everything in tech.

 <h3 align="center">A passionate developer from India</h3>